 Given that, why would China decide to disrupt the system simply because it causes consternation in America or Europe?
 Its economy is booming and its policies, however unorthodox, are working.
 China will again allow its currency to appreciate when it feels that doing so won't cause a crisis of disrupt growth.
 Its massive accumulation of reserves is an issue.
 As the crisis eases, it's likely that Beijing will return to its pre-2008 policy of gradual appreciation, especially now that it is focusing on generating domestic demand and wants greater purchasing power for Chinese citizens.
 But Secretary Geithner - contrary to the criticisms of Krugman and others - has been exactly right in not publicly calling out China.
 Such an act would be both arrogant and foolish.
 In the world today, the United States can afford to be neither.
 Let's hope we remember that.

 Writing for the WSJ's China Real Time Report, Jason Dean reports that the yuan may rise later rather than sooner:

-before it finally happened in 2005, and few foresaw the re-pegging last
+Predicting the government’s handling of the exchange rate has generally proven a fool’s errand: Analysts were saying a de-pegging was imminent for years before it finally happened in 2005, and few foresaw the re-pegging last year.